Hammock with Chair Pad Sling - Can be left under patients

 WHAT IS THIS PRODUCT?

-This is a comfortable, padded sling that is designed to be left under a person.
+This is a comfortable, padded sling designed to remain underneath the user while seated.

 The Hammock with Chair Pad Sling is the same as the Chair Pad.
-This is made with a strong, washable, breathable foam back, with a special top fabric that is designed with micro-holes to allow perspirationto easily pass through to the breathable foam back.
+It is manufactured with a strong, washable, breathable foam backing and a specialised upper fabric containing micro-holes that allow perspiration to pass through to the breathable foam layer.

 Click here to view the full range of Hoist Slings.